gimler/guzzle-docs/tour/building_services.rst

         }
     }

 There's our implemented command.
-The ``build`` method is responsible for creating an HTTP request to send to the web service.
+The ``build()`` method is responsible for creating an HTTP request to send to the web service.
 This command will send a request to a web service that uses the ``key`` parameter as part of the path of the request, and adds an ``X-Header`` header value to the request using the ``other_value`` parameter of the command.
-Parameters passed to a command can be referenced by calling ``$this->get($parameterName)``.
-This command will return an ``AwesomeObject`` when the ``getResult`` method is called on the command.
-We are overriding the ``getResult`` method in our command so that developers who use code completion will know what type of object is returned from the command.
+Parameters passed to a command can be referenced by calling ``$this->get($parameterName)`` or ``$this[$parameterName]``.
+This command will return an ``AwesomeObject`` when the ``getResult()`` method is called on the command.
+We are overriding the ``getResult()`` method in our command so that developers who use code completion will know what type of object is returned from the command.
 You will notice that there are setter methods on the client for setting the keys referenced in the docblock.
 These are strongly encouraged to help developers to quickly use your command with code completion.
 You can also do fancy stuff to the values provided to setter methods, like creating objects or extra validation.
-There's no need to create a setter method for the ``headers`` key, as that is implicitly managed by the AbstractCommand object.
+There's no need to create a setter method for the ``headers`` key, as that is implicitly managed by the ``AbstractCommand`` object.

 Here's how you would execute this command using the client we created::